eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 =================

 The |ddsrouter| is capable of establishing different internal routes between its participants.
-This feature enables users to only send sensible data to a set of participants.
+This feature enables users to only forward sensitive data to a set of participants.

 .. note::

-    By default, when the tag ``routes`` is not set, every participant receives everything.
+    By default, when the tag ``routes`` is not set, every participant forwards the data it receives to every other participant.

 Generic Routes
 --------------

-To configure a custom set of forwarding routes, use the tag ``routes`` followed by the destination participants of each source.
+To configure a custom set of forwarding routes, use the tag ``routes`` followed by the destination participants for each source participant.

 .. note::

-    If a participant is not listed as a source, it will send the data it receives to every participant.
+    If a participant is not listed as a source, it will forward the data it receives to every other participant.

 .. note::

-    If a participant is listed as a source but it is not given any destination participants, it will not send the data it receives to any participant.
+    If a participant is listed as a source but it is not given any destination participants, it will not forward the data it receives to any participant.

 Consider the following example with three participants: ``Participant0``, ``Participant1``, and ``Participant2``.